PierrickF/update-proton_ge/README.md

 update-proton_ge
 ```

-You can also refer it by its name `update-proton_ge` in other scripts, or
+You can also refer to it by its name `update-proton_ge` in other scripts, or
 in scheduled timers or events, for instance.